ProstoPashaDev/TinderServer/README.md

-# 🎓 Innolove – Matchmaking App for Innopolis University
+# 🎓 Innolove – Matchmaking App for Innopolis University (Server side)

 ## Description (Project in development)
 **Innolove** is a matchmaking application designed for students and staff of **Innopolis University**.